mpsonntag/snippets/notes/projects/doi/doi_deployment_test/README.md

 The repository contains the following files:
 - LICENSE
-  ... license file used for the DOI requests; copy over this file
+  ... license file used for DOI requests; replace this file
 - LICENSE_invalid
   ... license file with an invalid header - should be caught by the DOI server on request
 - LICENSE_valid
   ... valid CC0 license
 - datacite.yml
-  ... datacite file used for the DOI requests; copy over this file
+  ... datacite file used for DOI requests; replace this file
 - datacite_01_broken.yml
   ... a datacite file that is not a valid yaml file; checks broken yaml response
 - datacite_02_invalid.yml